bigfix/developer.bigfix.com/site/pages/get-started/custom-content/fixlet-structure.md

 Action Script Language.

 **Note:** You can either create your Fixlet from scratch or make a copy of an existing Fixlet document and modify the copy.
-Do not edit Fixlet documents gathered from external sites to avoid misalignements.